saranyav91/store_store/README.md

   # Unit 20 State Homework: 🏬 Online Marketplace

 In this assignment, you will be creating a marketplace that allows users to view products from Best Buy.
 The user will be able to view details about the product, and if they decide, add the product to a shopping cart.
+App deployed at : https://test-2864826482.herokuapp.com/

 ## Instructions